 - Radiographic imaging with magnetic resonance imaging is the most useful tool for diagnosing pyomyositis, defining the site(s) of infection, and for ruling out other entities.
-Bacteriologic diagnosis can be made by cultures of drainage specimens and/or blood. - Although stage 1 pyomyositis can be treated with antibiotics alone, most patients present with stage 2 or 3 disease and therefore require both antibiotics and drainage for definitive management.
+Bacteriologic diagnosis can be made by cultures of drainage specimens and/or blood. - Although stage 1 pyomyositis can be treated with antibiotics alone (but it's better to explore and remove any necrotic tissue), most patients present with stage 2 or 3 disease and therefore require both antibiotics and drainage for definitive management.